ECCO-Hackweek/ecco-2024/book/tutorials/ECCO_v4_computations_index.md

 | [Compute meridional heat transport](./ECCO_v4_computations/ECCO_v4_Example_MHT.ipynb) | Meridional heat transport |
 | [ECCOv4 Global Volume Budget Closure](./ECCO_v4_computations/ECCO_v4_Volume_budget_closure.ipynb) | Volume budget (minus global mean steric, IB, sea-ice loading) |

+The full set of tutorials are available for viewing on the [website](https://ecco-v4-python-tutorial.readthedocs.io/) and using the links under **All ECCOv4 Python tutorials** below.
+They can be run by cloning the tutorial [Github repo](https://github.com/ECCO-GROUP/ECCO-v4-Python-Tutorial).
+Note that in order to run these successfully on the OSS cloud system, you will need to take two steps:

+- Do a text search for `incloud_access` and set this variable to `incloud_access = True`.
+- Set the download directory (called `ECCO_dir` or sometimes `download_root_dir` in the notebooks) to `ECCO_dir = join(user_home_dir,'efs_ecco','ECCO_V4r4_PODAAC')`.

 **All ECCOv4 Python tutorials**